Resilient Assignment Using Redundant Robots on Transport Networks with Uncertain Travel Time: Algorithmic Approach

-The requirements posed by our problem statement satisfy the above three properties.
-In specific, following constraints~\eqref{eq:constraint1} and~\eqref{eq:constraint2}, our problem considers the matroid $(\mathcal{F}_\mathcal{O}, \mathcal{I}_\mathcal{O})$, with
+In the following we show that the problem of assigning redundant robots with multiple path options satisfies the properties of a matroid.
+Following constraints~\eqref{eq:constraint1} and~\eqref{eq:constraint2}, our problem considers the matroid $(\mathcal{F}_\mathcal{O}, \mathcal{I}_\mathcal{O})$, with

 By the definition of a matroid, any valid assignment must be an element of the family of independent sets $\mathcal{I}_\mathcal{O}$.
 Firstly, the empty set is a valid solution, in which case our objective function is reduced to $J_0$, as given by~\eqref{eq:J0}.
 Secondly, our system is downwards-closed: for any valid robot-to-goal assignment $\mathcal{A} \in \mathcal{I}_\mathcal{O}$, any subset of assignments $\mathcal{B} \subseteq \mathcal{A}$ is also a valid assignment by~\eqref{eq:constraint1}.
 Thirdly, we can show that our system satisfies the augmentation property.
-For any two valid assignments $\mathcal{A}$ and $\mathcal{B}$, $|\mathcal{A}| > |\mathcal{B}|$ implies that there is at least one robot assigned to a goal in set $\mathcal{A}$ that is unassigned in set $\mathcal{B}$.
+For any two valid assignments $\mathcal{A}$ and $\mathcal{B}$, $|\mathcal{A}| > |\mathcal{B}|$ implies that there is at least one robot assigned to a goal in set $\mathcal{A}$ that is unassigned in set $\mathcal{B}$, irrespective of what path was selected.
 Hence, adding that robot-to-goal assignment to set $\mathcal{B}$ still satisfies~\eqref{eq:constraint1} and maintains the validity of the solution.
-We note that the augmentation property implies that all maximal solution sets have the same cardinality $N_{\mathrm{d}} - M$, which corresponds to the \emph{rank} of our matroid (and is formulated as a constraint to the solution of our problem in~\eqref{eq:constraint2}).
+We note that the augmentation property implies that all maximal solution sets have the same cardinality $N_{\mathrm{d}} - M$, which corresponds to the \emph{rank} of our matroid.